neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 API for dApps on Neo blockchain.

 When using Neo Dapi, a suitable Neo Provider is required.
-The definition of Neo Provider can be found in [here](../neo-provider).
+The definition of Neo Provider can be found [here](../neo-provider).

 This library is written in TypeScript, so all the methods and objects are typed.
 It is therefore usable in TypeScript projects as well as vanilla JavaScript projects.